-At FamilyMart, fried chicken packages start at 950 yen (for T-point cardholders making a reservation) for a 6-piece box of FamiChiki—their popular chicken fillet—while cakes are at least 1,700 yen.
-7-11’s Christmas cakes start at 1,998 yen, while their 6-piece chicken bucket costs 1,638 yen.
-Lastly, Lawson’s 6-piece chicken drumstick and/or chicken fillet buckets range from 1,000-1,180 yen, and their cheapest Christmas cake is 1,580 yen.
+At FamilyMart, fried chicken packages start at 930 yen (only from December 15th-25th) for a 6-piece box of FamiChiki—their popular chicken fillet—while cakes are at least 1,490 yen.
+7-11’s Christmas cakes start at 2,150 yen, while their 4-piece chicken bucket costs 1,192 yen.
+Lastly, Lawson’s 6-piece chicken drumstick and/or chicken fillet buckets range from 900-1,140 yen, and their cheapest Christmas cake is 1,980 yen for a souffle cheesecake.

 4. Have some chicken cake

 Chicken or cake?
 Who says you can’t have your cake and eat it, too?
 Not chicken restaurant Zenyaren, which, in 2014, introduced a Christmas cake that looks like your usual strawberry shortcake, but is actually made of mashed potatoes and ground chicken.
-The good (or bad?) news is that yes, they’re offering it again for Christmas 2016!
-It’s 980 yen plus tax (so around 1059 yen) for the 350-gram “cake,” which will be 8 cm x 10 cm.
+They’ve offered it for the past few years since then, although there have been no announcements yet for 2017, at least not of this writing.
 We don’t know how good (or awful) it tastes, so try it for yourself!

 Address: 1-7-2 Tokyo Sankei Building, Chiyoda-ku, Tokyo